Supported bundlers

 turbopackLoaderOptions: {

-// Turbopack requires JSON-serializable options.
+// Turbopack requires JSON-serializable options (plain objects/arrays/primitives).

 configFile: './wyw-in-js.config.js',